Proven-Paradox/shaper-system/Handbook.md

 #### Chill X
 Partially frozen or dealing with a lingering cold.
 This reduces your Physical Defense by X for its duration.

+#### Crush X
+Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
+This reduces your Physical Attack by X for its duration.

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.